kgorking/ecs/README.md

 ```

 Using tagged components in systems has a slightly different syntax to regular components, namely that they are
-passed by value.
+always passed by value.
 This is to discourage the use of tags to share some kind of data, which you should use the `global` flag
 for instead.

 ```cpp